Skip to main content

 Overview

 Caching in the Radicalbit AI Gateway improves performance and reduces costs by storing responses for frequently repeated requests.
-The gateway supports two types of caching:

-The gateway supports both Redis and in-memory caching backends.
+The gateway supports two caching strategies:

-Cache Types
+Cache Backends

 Redis Caching

-Persistent caching using Redis for distributed deployments:
+Persistent caching using Redis:

 cache: